Engee documentation

 Out[0]:

-As we can see, the function plot automatically sets confidence bounds, essentially augmenting the graphs with the argument yerr.
+As we can see, the function plot automatically sets confidence bounds, in fact, supplementing the graphs with an argument yerr.

 Analytical solution